Stevens Travis Fortin

 As your advocate, we assert your position in our adversary system of law, in and out of the courtroom.

-As your negotiator, we seek results advantageous to you, consistent with honest dealings with others.
+As your active feet on the ground, we seek results advantageous to you, by being assertive, polite, and kind, consistent with honest dealings with others.

 As an intermediary between you and others, we seek to reconcile divergent interests as an advisor and as a spokesperson.

 You can count on us to be confidential, diligent, and prompt.
 We strive to attain the highest level of skill in our areas of practice.